BOM-org/BOM/README.md

 <a name="design"/>
 ## design explanation

 There are many binary structured message formats.
-BOM learn many aspects from [MsgPack.org](http://msgpack.org).
+BOM learns many aspects from [MsgPack.org](http://msgpack.org).
 * little integer
- BOM encode little integer in just one byte, range from -32..-1, 0..127, there is no additional byte to need.
+ BOM encodes little integer as just one byte, range with -32..-1 and 0..127, there is no additional byte to need.
 * string
  string, only UTF-8 encoding directly supported.
 In most usecases, there are only short strings.
 I did a simple statistics, most string length less than 64.
 MsgPack use 32 fast length.
 BOM use 0..47 as fast length, just one byte header.
 * array